renish47/windows95_portfolio/README.md

 # Windows 95 Portfolio

 Welcome to the Windows 95-inspired responsive web portfolio GitHub repository!
 This project combines the nostalgic look of the Windows 95 operating system with modern web technologies, including React, Tailwind CSS, and Vite.
-It emulates the classic Windows 95 interface with draggable, resizable, and interactive windows with the help of Framer Motion.
+It emulates the classic Windows 95 interface with draggable and interactive windows with the help of Framer Motion.
 Additionally, it manages the global state using React's Context API and the useReducer hook.

 ![project3b](https://github.com/renish47/windows95_portfolio/assets/107568859/1c7076e9-eb26-4da4-b182-4f8bfee85b0b)